ElfoCompany/Elfo.RoundOnboarding/README.md

 ## Vue

-Following codepens and exercises are related these 3 VueMastery courses that you need to follow.
+Following codepens and exercises are related to these three VueMastery courses that you need to follow.

 #### Intro to Vue.js
 | Lesson                | Start code                                           |